mohamedkhaled4053/search-github-users/README.md

 ## Overview

-This is a react project where you can search for a GitHub user by username and see some info and analytics about this user
+This is a react project where you can search for a GitHub user by username and see some info and analytics about this user with responsive charts

-In the project, there are authentication and responsive charts

 ## Links